reznikmm/ada-howto/md/array-aggregates.md

-# Ada 2020: Advanced Array Aggregates
+# Ada 2022: Advanced Array/Container Aggregates

-This post is a part of [the Ada 2020 series](https://github.com/reznikmm/ada-howto/tree/ce-2021).
+This post is a part of [the Ada 2022 series](https://github.com/reznikmm/ada-howto/tree/ce-2021).

 You can launch this notebook with Jupyter Ada Kernel by clicking this button: